Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

-Motivated from these results, we propose different rules to choose the direction parameter.
+Motivated \revv{by} these results, we propose two additional selection rules for the direction parameter to be used in PS scalarization.

-\paragraph{Adjacent vertices approach (Adj).} When the double description method is used to solve the vertex enumeration problem (line 20 of \Cref{alg_1}), it yields the set of adjacent vertices for each vertex.
+\paragraph{Adjacent vertices\revv{-}based approach (Adj).} When the double description method is used to solve the vertex enumeration problem (line 20 of \Cref{alg_1}), the sets of adjacent vertices for each vertex are also returned.
 We use this information to compute the direction parameter for a given vertex.
-In particular, for each vertex $v$, the normal direction of an hyperplane passing through the adjacent vertices of $v$ is computed.
+In particular, for each vertex $v$, the normal direction of a hyperplane passing through the adjacent vertices of $v$ is computed.
+The main motivation for this selection rule is that the positions of the adjacent vertices depend on the curvature of the upper image as they are formed by the supporting hyperplanes of the upper image at points that are possibly close to the current vertex.
+This geometric intuition is illustrated in \Cref{fig:adj_motivation} for a two-dimensional setting.

 Note that the adjacency list of a vertex may also contain extreme directions.
 If for a vertex $v$, we have an adjacent extreme direction $z$, then it is known that the line segment $\{v+rz \in \R^p \mid r \geq 0\}$ is a face of $P^k$.
 In these cases, we construct an artificial adjacent vertex by moving the current vertex along the adjacent extreme direction, that is, we take $v+z$.
+An example of this case can be seen in \Cref{fig:adj_motivation}.